NurValues: Real-World Nursing Values Evaluation for Large Language Models in Clinical Context: The Details of Experiments Applying ICL

 \section{The Details of Experiments Applying ICL}

-In the experiment aimed at enhancing the performance of LLMs on a Hard-Level dataset using In-Context Learning (ICL) methods, we applyies the CoT, SC, and K-Shot methods. \begin{itemize} \item \textbf{Chain of Thought (CoT)}: In this approach, the LLM is guided to reason step by step, laying out its logical process explicitly. \item \textbf{Self-Consistency (SC)}: Here, the LLM generates multiple independent reasoning paths and then aggregates them to arrive at a final answer. \item \textbf{K-Shot}: In this setup, \textbf{K} examples are provided, with half aligning with the corresponding nursing values and the other half not, along with instructions to give the model contextual guidance. \end{itemize}
+In the experiment aimed at enhancing the performance of LLMs on NurValues by using In-Context Learning (ICL) methods, we apply the CoT, SC, and K-Shot methods. \begin{itemize}[leftmargin=*] \item \textbf{Chain of Thought (CoT)}: In this approach, the LLM is guided to reason step-by-step, laying out its logical process explicitly. \item \textbf{Self-Consistency (SC)}: In this approach, the LLM generates multiple independent reasoning paths and then aggregates them to arrive at a final answer. \item \textbf{K-Shot}: In this setup, \textbf{K} examples are provided, half of which align with the corresponding nursing values, while the other half do not, providing contextual guidance to the model. \end{itemize}

-For the \textbf{DeepSeek-V3} model, we test it on the AMD EPYC 7A53 CPUs.
-For the other four LLMs that require locally deployment to perform inference tasks, we utilized four MD MI250x GPUs.
-In Tab.~\ref{tab:cot+sc} and Tab.~\ref{tab:kshot}, we report the ACC and Ma‑F1 metrics for all LLMs.
+For the \textbf{DeepSeek-V3} model, we tested it using AMD EPYC 7A53 CPUs.
+For the other four LLMs that require local deployment to perform inference tasks, we utilized four AMD MI250x GPUs.
+In Tab.~\ref{tab:cot+sc} and Tab.~\ref{tab:kshot}, we report the accuracy and Ma‑F1 metrics for all LLMs.